percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 0

 This variable defines the EVS protocol version.
 Auto eviction is enabled when this variable is set to ``1``.
-Default ``0`` for backwards compatibility.
+Default ``0`` is set for backwards compatibility.

 .. variable:: evs.view_forget_timeout